Sustainability in Packaging

 At Felins, we believe every packaging decision should help not hurt our planet.

 With nearly one quarter of all waste coming from packaging and containers (that’s 39 million tons annually!), it’s time to rethink bundling.
 That means minimizing each plant’s footprint, using recycled and recyclable materials, and generating as little waste as possible.
-In doing so, we can work together to reduce the amount of Municipal Solid Waste (MSW) and emissions from packaging.
+In doing so, we can work together to reduce the amount of Municipal Solid Waste (MSW) and emissions from alternative packaging.

 An effective business is an efficient business.
 At least that’s what we think.